 ● Deal with stains early, don’t let them soak in.
 The earlier the better.

 ● If you spill your wine on your shirt, soak it in cold water for 30 minutes or sponge the affected area with cold water.

 ● For most stains, pretreating with liquid laundry detergent or a prewash stain remover is effective.

-● If stain persists, use bleach appropriate for the fabric.
+● If the stain persists, use bleach appropriate for the fabric.

 Go forth and try out these tips in the comfort of your home.
-You’ll definitely appreciate the new things learnt, your increased productivity and some extra cash saved.
+You’ll definitely appreciate the new things learned, your increased productivity, and some extra cash saved.
 Thank us later.